UDON: Uncertainty-weighted Distributed Optimization for Multi-Robot Neural Implicit Mapping under Extreme Communication Constraints: Method

 When merging a pair of neural implicit maps, $(\Theta_i, \Theta_j)$, having access to their respective uncertainties, $(u_i, u_j)$, is crucial.
 Different agents will have explored the same area to varying degrees, leading to local maps of differing quality and completeness.
 The uncertainty allows the consensus optimization to fuse the two maps by selectively combining their most reliable portions.
 As a result, we can prevent fine details from being diluted or ``averaged out,'' leading to a more accurate reconstruction.
 Motivated by this, we adopt the frequency-based uncertainty model from RAMEN \cite{ramen}.
 This model's key intuition is that gradient updates to vertices in the hash grid $V_{\Theta_i}$ are spatially localized, occurring only when an agent observes the corresponding area.
 This allows the number of gradient updates a vertex has received to serve as a direct proxy for its uncertainty, where a higher update count signifies lower uncertainty.
 We compute the uncertainty of agent $i$'s map at iteration $t$, denoted as $u_i^t$:

-In \eqref{eq:uncertainty}, the composition of the sign ($\text{sgn}$) and absolute value ($\text{abs}$) functions inside the summation effectively binarizes the gradient of the objective function $L^{obj}_i(\Theta_i^k, \mathcal{R}_i^k)$ with respect to each learnable parameter of the grid, denoted by $\Theta_i^k$.
-The result is that each element in the uncertainty vector $u_i^t$ simply tracks the number of times its corresponding hash grid parameter has received gradient updates.
+In \eqref{eq:uncertainty}, each element in the uncertainty vector $u_i^t$ simply tracks the number of times its corresponding hash grid parameter has received non-zero gradient updates.
+The parts of the map that are not sampled during the training will correspond to the elements of $\Theta_i^k$ that have zero gradients.

 To enable uncertainty-aware consensus between a pair of communicating agents $(i,j) \in \mathcal{E}$, we compute a pair of diagonal weight matrices, $W_{ij}^{t}$ and $W_{ji}^{t}$.
 These matrices are derived by normalizing the agents' respective uncertainty vectors, $u_i^{t}$ and $u_j^{t}$, into a user-specified range $[\beta_l, \beta_u]$ while preserving their relative proportions: